Hanie180/Hanie180/README.md

 ---

-## 💼 What I Do

-I analyse hospital revenue, billing, and patient activity across multiple sites to bring transparency to complex RCM processes.
-My recent work includes:

-🏥 Identifying revenue leakage and fund-level performance variation

-📈 Forecasting unbilled revenue and patient flow with >90% accuracy

-⚡ Automating Power BI dashboards that cut manual reporting by 40%
+## 🏥 Healthcare & RCM Focus

-🤝 Partnering with finance, operations, and clinical teams to accelerate the discharge-to-bill cycle
+I’ve worked closely with finance, clinical, and operational teams to improve transparency, accuracy, and efficiency across the RCM process.
+This includes:

+• Analysing fund performance variation and billing inconsistencies across hospitals
+• Modelling patient flow and unbilled revenue with >90% accuracy
+• Providing real-time visibility of payor trends, aged debt, and DRG category performance
-My goal is always the same: make healthcare more efficient, financially sustainable, and easier to navigate for the people working in it.
+• Reducing manual reporting time by 40% through automated Power BI builds My goal is always the same: make healthcare more efficient, financially sustainable, and easier to navigate for the people working in it.

 ## 🧠 Technical Strengths

-I design analytics solutions end-to-end — from raw data to predictive models to polished dashboards.
+I design analytics solutions end-to-end — from cleaning and modelling data to building predictive models and visual dashboards.

-*Languages:* Python, SQL, DAX, R
-*Tools:* Power BI, Tableau, Excel, TM1, Studio 3T *Platforms:* Google Cloud, BigQuery, Snowflake, MySQL *Methods:* RCM analytics, unbilled revenue modelling, DRG analysis, forecasting, machine learning, KPI dashboards, data governance
+My core toolkit includes Python, SQL, DAX (Power BI), R, TM1, BigQuery, and Snowflake, with experience integrating FinBI, Meditech, and TM1 datasets.

-## 🌱 How I Work
+## 🌱 What I Bring

-- Structured thinker who turns ambiguity into clear steps
-- Strong at translating complex data into insights stakeholders actually use
-- Collaborative across finance, clinical, and operational teams
-- Always learning, especially in healthcare systems and scalable analytics
+I combine structured analytical thinking with a strong stakeholder lens, translating complex datasets into insights clinicians, finance managers, and operational leaders can act on.
+My background in customer support has shaped my strength in communication, clarity, and cross-functional collaboration.

 ## 🎓 Academic Foundation

-Master of Business Analytics (High Distinction) — Macquarie University

-🏆 Winner, Industry Case Competition (SnowyHydro judges)

-🏅 Highest Achiever in Big Data

-🔬 Built machine learning models, big data pipelines, and graph analytics projects now applied directly to my work in healthcare
+I hold a Master of Business Analytics (High Distinction) from Macquarie University, with awards for academic excellence and industry case competitions judged by SnowyHydro.
+My studies strengthened my capability in machine learning, big data processing, graph analytics, and statistical modelling — skills I now apply directly to healthcare operations and financial performance.

 ## 📚 Projects & Interests

-I enjoy solving operational challenges with data — from modelling unbilled revenue risk to designing KPI dashboards, improving workflow efficiency, and analysing payor trends and DRG performance.
-If it has messy data and real-world impact, I’m there.
+Whether modelling unbilled revenue risk, improving workflow efficiency, or designing KPI dashboards, I enjoy the challenge of turning noisy, messy data into solutions that make healthcare more efficient and patient-centred.

 ---